The sequel to Dr Strange 2 Date is poised to take on the multiverse.

 Since Avengers Endgame Dr Strange Multiverse of Madness could be the most important MCU film.

-Yes, we said it the follow-up to 2016’s Doctor Strange, which isn’t at the top of anyone’s list of favorite Marvel films, might be the superhero film that introduces some of the most exciting and engaging additions to the MCU in a long time.
+Yes, we said it the follow-up to 2016’s Doctor Strange, which isn’t at the top of anyone’s list of favourite Marvel films, might be the superhero film that introduces some of the most exciting and engaging additions to the MCU in a long time.
 That’s because it’ll give viewers their most in-depth look at the Marvel Cinematic Multiverse (MCM) to date, as well as the potential introduction of new characters and aspects from Marvel comics.

 Based on what we’ve seen of Spider-Man: No Way Home thus far, Doctor Strange may be on a mission to reverse the damage he helped to cause.
-Doctor Strange 2’s release date has been pushed back due to some essential reshoots, so it’ll be a longer wait.
+Doctor Strange 2’s release date has been pushed back due to some essential reshoots, so it’ll be a long wait.

-With the exception of a few narrative specifics, the film’s release date, and a few cast members, much of the film’s production and plot remain a mystery.
+Except for a few narrative specifics, the film’s release date, and a few cast members, much of the film’s production and plot remain a mystery.
 So, in the Multiverse of Madness, what do we know about Doctor Strange?